Child Care Resource and Referral

 Paths to QUALITY™

 Paths to QUALITY™ connects child care professionals with the tools and support they need to create high-quality learning environments for children.
 As an early childhood or youth professional, you work hard to ensure that the children in your care are safe, healthy, and learning and play a critical role in children’s ability to succeed.
 By providing high-quality care and education, you demonstrate your commitment to these children and their long-term success.
 You make sure that each child is ready for school and prepared for life, and Paths to QUALITY™ recognizes and rewards you for that.
 Paths to QUALITY™ helps you and your program provide high-quality care and education through free resources, cash and non-cash incentives to help you advance to the next level of quality, professional development opportunities, and one-on-one coaching to help you move through Paths to QUALITY™.
-To find out how you can benefit, go to Paths to QUALITY™, or contact inaeyc at 1-855-484-2392
+For more information contact the SPARK Help Desk at 1-800-299-1627 or visit www.IndianaSPARK.com

 Becoming a Provider